Conversations That Matter | Virtual Apocalypse: Renewing Christian Culture in a Digital World

 Virtual Apocalypse: Renewing Christian Culture in a Digital World

-Virtual Apocalypse: Renewing Christian Culture in a Digital World

-In this series of webinars, leading thinkers in art, technology and theology will discuss the transformative effects of technology on the culture and what that means for the Church.
+In this series of webinars produced and moderated by Brett Robinson as part of the Church Communications Ecology Program, leading thinkers in art, media studies and theology discuss the transformative effects of technology on the culture and what that means for the Church.
 Rather than viewing technologies like social media, AI and ChatGPT as purely neutral tools, this series proposes an “environmental” understanding that takes into account the power of these technologies to transform the way we think about nature, art, education, politics, and religion.

 Episode 1: The Art of Virtue